Pemulwuy, New South Wales: Transport

-The area is served by the Transit Systems Sydney 809 bus services from Merrylands, 810- until Apr 18 2021, 810x, 811- until Apr 18, 2021, and 811x bus services from Parramatta and 800 and 812 bus service from Blacktown to Fairfield.
+The area is served by the Transit Systems 809 bus services from Merrylands, 810x, and 811x bus services from Parramatta and 800 and 812 bus service from Blacktown to Fairfield.
 The barriers on Butu Wargun Drive mean that those living in the eastern portion, and working in the western must either walk or cycle over the ridge, or drive via the Great Western Highway to the north of the suburb, and Reconciliation Road.

 Pemulwuy is a 5-minute drive to the M4 and 10-minute drive to Parramatta.
 Merrylands railway station and Pendle Hill railway station are only a few minutes drive away.